 super Keyword in Java

-The super keyword in Java is used to refer to the parent class of a subclass.
+The super keyword in Java is used to refer to the parent class.
+It plays a crucial role in inheritance by allowing subclasses to access methods, constructors, and properties of their superclass.

 }